By Sarah K. |

-The morning is in full swing at Kiran.
+The morning is in full swing at a bustling business.

 Sitting in the middle of the room, Kashvi is crocheting colorful yarn into egg-shaped balls that will become owls and octopi.
 Next to her, Eva is sewing a handbag from cloth with a delicate floral design set against a white background.
 Near the window, Anaya has stopped sewing a pocket into a handbag to examine the design of a layered necklace made from recycled sari cloth.
 Her fingers run the length of a strand of cloth beads before stopping to prod at an individual bead.
 “There must be something wrapped inside of this,” she observes aloud before passing it on to the next seamstress for consultation.
 In their own casual - but expert - way these women are reverse-engineering products like this necklace all the time.

-Kiran is a not-for-profit business started by the staff at Shalom, an NGO working with HIV/AIDS-affected families, transgenders, and anyone requiring palliative care.
-A not-for-profit business turns all of its profit back into good for charitable organizations.
-Kiran takes that model one step further by hiring all of its seamstresses via referrals from the hospital where Shalom works.
-All of the women sewing at Kiran have been somehow affected by life-altering illnesses and their salary at Kiran allows them to provide for their families.
+The business is a not-for-profit business started by the staff at Shalom, an NGO working with HIV/AIDS-affected families, transgenders, and anyone requiring palliative care.
+A not-for-profit business turns all of its profit back into good for charitable organisations.
+The business takes that model one step further by hiring all of its seamstresses via referrals from the hospital where Shalom works.
+All of the women sewing there have been somehow affected by life-altering illnesses and their salary allows them to provide for their families.

 Geeta and Sunita were already working for Shalom in some of its charitable projects when they were tasked with establishing Kiran.
 They had no business experience, but both had been playing with sewing and tailoring since childhood, making them the most qualified Shalom staff to start the project.
 Sheeba joined Kiran last October to oversee the business.